-The Group has Australian carry forward tax losses as at 31 December 2012 for which no deferred tax assets is recognised on the statement of financial position of approximately ten million dollars which are available indefinitely for offset against future taxable income of the companies in which losses arose.
+The Group has Australian carry forward tax losses as at 31 December 2013 for which no deferred tax asset is recognised on the statement of financial position of approximately \$7.5 million dollars which are available indefinitely for offset against future taxable income of the companies in which losses arose.
 The benefit of these tax losses has not been brought to account as the probable recognition criteria has not been satisfied.